KalidasVijaybhak/Python-Chorme-PassHacker/README.md

-This is a python program which when run will get all the user defined passwords saved in chrome.
+#This is a python program which when run will get all the user defined passwords saved in chrome.

-# use this own your own system
+* use this own your own system
-# for study purpose only
+* for fun and study purpose only